Robert E. Armstrong: Education career

-Armstrong served as athletic director and school administrator at Snider High School from 1964–1991, with the exception of the time he was mayor.
+Armstrong served as athletic director and school administrator at Snider High School from 1964 to 1991, with the exception of the time he was mayor.
 Before this he was an educator at Boswell High School in Boswell, Indiana, Washington Junior High School in Fort Wayne, and Central High School in Fort Wayne.

 As Snider athletic director, Armstrong was a founding member of the Indiana Interscholastic Athletic Administrators Association and was president of the organization for the 1969–1970 school year.

 At Snider, Armstrong was responsible for directing and managing all athletic programs, budget and personnel, as well as the physical plant, priority use and planning, certification and registration for athletes and officials.
 He was additionally responsible for handling all public relations for Snider, and was a guidance counselor.

 In 1992, the Robert E. Armstrong Scholarship was established at R. Nelson Snider High School.
 A scholarship is awarded each year to an outstanding scholar-athlete to further their college education.
 17 Scholarships have been awarded to date, providing assistance to these students in the furtherance of their education.

 Community involvement

 Armstrong began the Fort Wayne tradition of neighborhood summer swim clubs with the establishment of Pocahontas Swimming & Tennis Club in 1959.
 From 1959 to 1973, Armstrong managed and coached the swim teams at Pocahontas Swimming & Tennis Club and Lake Forest Swimming & Tennis Club.
 Under his coaching, Pocahontas went undefeated for 7 years and Lake Forest went undefeated for 3 years.

 Armstrong was a member of Trinity English Lutheran Church in Fort Wayne, where he served as a long time Deacon and usher.

 As a member of the Allen County Board of Library Trustees, Armstrong was involved in the construction a new main branch library.
 He resigned from this position in spring of 2008.
-At the April 24, 2008 meeting, the Allen County Board of Library Trustees passed Resolution No. 2008-5, "Resolution Honoring Robert E. Armstrong for Distinguished Service to the Library and the Community."
+At the April 24, 2008, meeting, the Allen County Board of Library Trustees passed Resolution No. 2008-5, "Resolution Honoring Robert E. Armstrong for Distinguished Service to the Library and the Community."

 Armstrong also was a member or participant in numerous other community organizations including: American Legion Post 47; Fort Wayne American Red Cross Board (recipient of the Volunteer Red Cross Recognition Award); Fort Wayne Historical Society; Fort Wayne Urban League; Fort Wayne Zoological Society (charter member);Fort Wayne Administrative Association (past president); Allen County Republican Luncheon Club; and several Chamber of Commerce committees.

 Family

 Bob Armstrong was married to wife, Nila on September 9, 1948.
 Nila was a kindergarten teacher in the Fort Wayne Community Schools and was actively involved in Bob's political endeavors.
-Nila Armstrong died June 29, 2012 in Fort Wayne, Indiana.
+Nila Armstrong died June 29, 2012, in Fort Wayne, Indiana.
 The couple had three sons, Daniel, Douglas, and David, five grandchildren, and six great-grandchildren.
 Daniel (spouse Linda) is the "Robert A. Welch" Professor of Chemistry and Biochemistry at the University of Texas at Arlington and has three children (Lincoln, Ross and Colleen); Douglas (wife Peggy) has two daughters (Meghan and Elizabeth); and David works with the Indiana Department of Transportation overseeing Federal funding for Local Governmental Agencies.